open-mmlab/mmagic/docker/README.md

 Versions defined in this [Dockerfile](Dockerfile) is not up-to-dated.
 If you use this Dockerfile in your project, you probably want to make some update.
-Fell free to submit a issue or PR for the update.
+Feel free to submit a issue or PR for the update.